Article Overview: Pros & Cons of Living in Tucson

 1. Winters Are Pure Bliss

 Few places in the US are more popular as a winter destination than Tucson, Arizona.
 Whereas most of the country experiences short days, freezing temperatures, and icy precipitation during this time of year, living in Tucson becomes even more enjoyable.
+Winter highs are right around 70F (21C) while lows stay around 40F (4C).
+Beyond the pleasant temperatures, the abundant sunshine is in stark contrast to what most of the US experiences as well.

 2. The Active Lifestyle

 It’s no secret, the Old Pueblo is full of great outdoor recreation opportunities.
 This in turn makes staying active while living in Tucson fairly easy most months of the year.
+You can reach stunning mountain environments from all edges of town!
+It’s no wonder why hiking is one of the most popular outdoor activities among Tucsonans.
+A few of my favorites Tucson hikes are up in Saguaro National Park: Wasson Peak, Loma Verde Trail, and Kings Canyon.

 Beyond that, biking, rock climbing, horseback riding and birding are all very popular pastimes for locals.
 Over 350 different bird species have been spotted in Tucson area making the city something of a birders paradise.

-3. The Low Cost of Living in Tucson
+3. Affordability: Housing and Cost of Living

 Moving to Tucson to save on living expenses?
 Hard to blame you.
 I know that most places in America are no longer affordable.
 Housing prices have skyrocketed across the country, and Tucson is not immune from increasing living expenses.
+However, Tucson routinely ranks among the top cities with the lowest cost of living in the United States.
+If you land a decent paying job, you’ll find that living in Tucson is still deemed affordable.

 4. Great Neighborhood Vibes

 If you’re looking for distinctive neighborhoods with character you’ll find plenty living in Tucson.
 In fact, one of my favorite parts of living Tucson is that there’s a neighborhood for every mood.
+Looking for something lively & artsy?
+Check out Dunbar Springs.
+Fancy & expensive?
+Catalina Foothills.
+Young & lively?
+Try Sam Hughes.
+Historic?
+See El Presidio.

 Below I’ve listed each of my favorite neighborhoods in Tucson with some adjectives & descriptors to help give you an idea of what each one is about.